LiveKit and Deepgram

 To use Flux, replace the stt configuration with STTv2 and set turn detection to "stt":

-Even when using Flux for turn detection, include a VAD (Voice Activity Detection) plugin like Silero.
-Flux handles turn detection, but VAD is required for interruption handling — without it, the agent cannot detect when a user speaks over the agent’s response.
+Even when using Flux for turn detection, a VAD (Voice Activity Detection) is required for interruption handling — without it, the agent cannot detect when a user speaks over the agent’s response.
+If you don’t specify a VAD, LiveKit auto-provisions one for you.
+Note that this is not the Silero plugin itself, but a bundled inference VAD that is still based on Silero.
+You can also add the Silero plugin explicitly if you prefer to manage it yourself.

 Deepgram offers 60+ voices across seven languages.
 Replace the model parameter in TTS with any supported voice: